articleIcon-icon

 For example, the sender pays upfront with fees, and the sending bank uses a secure system like Fedwire or SWIFT to send payment instructions to the receiving bank.
 Using these instructions, the receiving bank deposits its reserve funds into the correct account number.
 Then, both the sender and receiving banks settle the payment on the back end.

-What are the key differences between ach transfers and wire transfers?
+What are the key differences between ACH transfers and wire transfers?

 The difference between ACH and wire transfer depends on the financial institution involved, transaction nature, and account type.
 But broadly, here’s how they differ in terms of: